spikeekips/mitum-doc/readthedocs/docs/isaac+/voting-stages.rst

 .. note::

-    The threshold, 7 is different from 3, threshold of acting suffrage group, why?
+    Q. The threshold, 7 is different from 3, threshold of acting suffrage group, why?

-    The default threshold percent is 67%, this means at least 2/3 nodes should agree on the same result.
+    A. The default threshold percent is 67%, this means at least 2/3 nodes should agree on the same result.
 The 7 is 67% of the number of all the suffrage group members.

 The suffrage group agreed on ``H0`` and ``H0`` will be established as the new block, and then newly selected acting suffrage group will start new round for next block.